 I grew up dreaming of having an arena in front of my house.
 We had recently purchased land and were about to build our house on it.
 It made sense to put the dressage arena in at the same time, to utilize the heavy equipment that was to be there anyway for creating the level construction pad for the house.

 The first big consideration is the shape of the dressage arena, and it’s drainage.
 These go hand in hand.
-The natural fall of the surrounding land has to guide your decision-making.
+The natural fall of the surrounding land has to guide your decision-making and how much room there is.
 Because how the arena will drain away water is one of the biggest considerations you need to be aware of.